-- business model, strategic guidelines and risk appetite, in order to make the Board aware of the risks to which this model exposes the Bank and understand the methods through which risks are recognised and assessed: - corporate governance and organisational structure of the Bank and the Group, in order to verify their consistency with the activity carried out and the business model adopted; - accounting and budget administrative system and statutory auditing process for the purposes of approval of the accounting and reporting systems and evaluation of the correct implementation of the accounting principles and their consistency with reference to the preparation of the individual and consolidated financial statements; - internal control system, for the purposes of defining and approving the guidelines of the internal control system as well as checking the effectiveness in capturing the evolution of the business risks and the interaction between them.
+internal control system, for the purposes of defining and approving the guidelines of the internal control system as well as checking the effectiveness in capturing the evolution of the business risks and the interaction between them.
 In this context, it submits to the Board proposals for the appointment and removal of the heads of the Compliance, Risk Management, Internal Validation and Internal Auditing Departments.
-Furthermore, it supports the Board in the examination of the proposals relating to the appointment of the head of Anti-Money Laundering Department and the head of the Business Continuity Plan; - risk governance and management, performing support functions, also with specific regard to all Corporate Social Responsibility matters.
-In this context, it provides support in defining and approving risk governance policies at Group level, including those related to liquidity risk, so as to implement an integrated and coherent risk management policy; it performs the necessary evaluation and propositional activities to enable the Board to define and approve, taking into account the Managing Director's proposals, risk objectives ("Risk appetite") and, where deemed appropriate, the tolerance threshold ("Risk tolerance") as well as the liquidity risk tolerance threshold;
+Furthermore, it supports the Board in the examination of the proposals relating to the appointment of the head of the Anti-Money Laundering Department and the head of the Business Continuity Plan;

-- information systems, for the purposes of approval of the information system development strategies and the IT security policy; - business continuity, for the purposes of the definition and approval of the business continuity objectives and strategies, approval of the business continuity plan proposed by the Managing Director and the assessment of the residual risks not managed by the business continuity plan, which must be explicitly accepted by Board.
+- risk governance and management, performing support functions, also with specific regard to all Corporate Social Responsibility matters.
+In this context, it provides support in defining and approving risk governance policies at Group level, including those related to liquidity risk, so as to implement an integrated and coherent risk management policy; it performs the necessary evaluation and propositional activities to enable the Board to define and approve, taking into account the Managing Director's proposals, risk objectives ("Risk appetite") and, where deemed appropriate, the tolerance threshold ("Risk tolerance") as well as the liquidity risk tolerance threshold; it reviews the draft Consolidated Non-Financial Statement, with the involvement of the Management Control Committee, for the aspects within its purview, in view of the Board's approval; - information systems, for the purposes of approval of the information system development strategies and the IT security policy; - business continuity, for the purposes of the definition and approval of the business continuity objectives and strategies, approval of the business continuity plan proposed by the Managing Director and the assessment of the residual risks not managed by the business continuity plan, which must be explicitly accepted by Board.